astralway/phrasecount/README.md

 After cloning this repo, build with following command.
 May need to install Fluo into your local maven repo first.
-Fluo is rapidly chaning, if this project does not compile after git pull you may need to pull and install Fluo again.
+Fluo is rapidly chaning, if this project does not compile try using Fluo commit cb78388.

 ```
 mvn package